surajkumar/jhtmlbridge/README.md

 # JHtmlBridge
-JHtmlBridge facilitates the creation of User Interfaces using HTML and Java, providing seamless integration between the two technologies.
+Create Graphical User Interfaces in Java using HTML Java

 ## Usage
 Using this library is straightforward: